-- 2. Employees of the Company concurrently serve as directors of the subsidiaries. - 3.
-Representative executive officers of the Company concurrently serve as directors of the subsidiaries. - 4.
-Employees of the Company concurrently serve as corporate auditors of the affiliate. - 5.
-Purchase price is determined by negotiation, considering market prices and other factors.
+- 1. Transaction amounts above do not include consumption tax and other taxes. - 2.
+Employees of the Company concurrently serve as directors of the subsidiaries and affiliate. - 3.
+Employees of the Company concurrently serve as corporate auditors of the affiliate. - 4.
+Transaction price is determined by negotiation, considering market prices and other factors.